Podiatrist in Nedlands WA

 Our feet are the foundation of how we move, housing a quarter of all the bones in the body along with dozens of muscles, joints, and ligaments.
 When something’s off in our lower limbs, it can affect everything from our posture to our daily comfort.

-Podiatrists specialise in the prevention, diagnosis, treatment, and rehabilitation of issues affecting the feet, ankles, and lower limbs.
-Whether you’re dealing with chronic pain, nail concerns, balance issues, or injury, podiatry offers targeted, evidence-based care to help restore function and mobility.
+Podiatrists specialise in the prevention, diagnosis, treatment, and rehabilitation of foot, ankle and lower limb conditions.
+Whether managing pain, nail concerns, balance issues or injury recovery, podiatry provides evidence-informed care to help support function and mobility.

 Your podiatrist will assess your unique biomechanics and lifestyle, using tools such as orthotic therapy, minor procedures, education, and tailored treatment plans to support your mobility and wellbeing.